dji-sdk/Mobile-SDK-Tutorial/en/iOS/PlaybackDemo/P3X&Inspire1/PlaybackDemo_en.md

 ## Summary

-   In this tutorial, you learned how to preview photos and videos in Single Preview Mode and Multiple Preview Mode, how to enter multiple edit mode and select files for deleting.
+   In this tutorial, you have learned how to preview photos and videos in Single Preview Mode and Multiple Preview Mode, how to enter multiple edit mode and select files for deleting.
 You also learned how to download and save photos to the iOS Photo Album.

-   In the next tutorial, we will learn how to preview, edit and download photos and videos for Phantom 3 Advanced.
-Please move on to our next tutorial.
 Hope you enjoy it!